frederikmoellers/tuxedo-module-signing/README.md

 https://gist.github.com/sbueringer/bd8cec239c44d66967cf307d808f10c4

 ## Can I automate this?
-Yes, there are 2 files included for automation: You need to copy `dkms-tuxedo-keyboard.conf` to `/etc/dkms/tuxedo-keyboard.conf` (don't forget to remove the `dkms-` from the filename) and you may need to change the directory where the scripts are located in the same file.
+Yes, there are 2 files included for automation: You need to copy `dkms-tuxedo-drivers.conf` to `/etc/dkms/tuxedo-drivers.conf` (don't forget to remove the `dkms-` from the filename) and you may need to change the directory where the scripts are located in the same file.
 Furthermore, your MOK private key must not be passphrase-protected or the automatical signing will fail (or possibly ask for a password on the command line).